gedeontimothy/equique/README.md

 # equique

-An Laravel and Inertia app with Vue
+An Laravel application with Inertia and Vue

 ## Project Setup